 Anjali has worked on social justice issues for the past 24 years and is currently the Executive Director of the Kailash Satyarthi Children’s Foundation US.
 She’s worked with the Robert F. Kennedy Center for Human Rights where she focused on child labor issues in India, supported the annual RFK Human Rights Award and served on the International Steering Committee for the Global March Against Child Labor.

 Executive Director, Kailash Satyarthi Children's Foundation US

-Dr. Naveen Rao has over three decades of experience in Global Health.
-As the Merck for Mothers Lead he is responsible for leveraging the company’s scientific and business expertise to accelerate progress in reaching the Sustainable Development Goals and advancing Merck’s mission to improve and save lives.
+Naveen Rao has over three decades of experience in Global Health.
+As the MSD for Mothers Lead he is responsible for leveraging the company’s scientific and business expertise to accelerate progress in reaching the Sustainable Development Goals and advancing Merck’s mission to improve and save lives.
 Prior to Merck for Mothers, Naveen held numerous leadership positions at Merck and was previously Head of Medical Affairs for Merck’s Asia-Pacific region and Managing Director of Merck’s subsidiary in India.

-Lead, Merck for Mothers
+Lead, MSD for Mothers

 Mayra Buvinic, an internationally recognized expert on gender and development and social development, is a Senior Fellow both at the Center for Global Development and the United Nations Foundation.
 Previously, she was Director for Gender and Development at the World Bank.
 She also worked at the Inter-American Development Bank (IDB) where she headed the Social Development Division and was founding member and President of the International Center for Research on Women.
 She has a PhD in Social Psychology from the University of Wisconsin-Madison.